 Spa Plating’s Electroforming Kit will deliver thick layers of bright, smooth copper with minimal or no post electroforming polishing and buffing.
 The price of this kit include 1 Litre of our Copper Electroforming Solution.
 Click HERE to see a range of electroforming projects in our on-line electroplating manual.

-Flexibility; you can scale the volume of your kit up or down by swapping in different volumes of our plating beakers.
-You can also switch between our different plating solutions, as the Spa Plating tank plating process is very similar across all of our tanks plating solutions.
+Scaling up or down; you can scale the volume of your kit up or down by swapping in different volumes of our plating beakers.
+You can also switch easily between our different plating solutions, as the Spa Plating tank plating process is very similar across all of our tanks plating solutions.

 Orders outside UK and EU